 According to the Icelandic Act on the Activities of Stock Exchanges and Regulated OTC Markets, individuals and legal entities must notify the Icelandic Financial Supervisory Authority (Is: Fjármálaeftirlitið), which we refer to as the Icelandic FSA, of direct or indirect holdings in a company operating in accordance with the Act which amount to at least 10% of its share capital or voting rights, or less if such holding confers substantial influence on the management of the companies, and the extent of such holdings.
-The Icelandic FSA tendered a letter of no objections on November 12, 2007 with respect to the indirect acquisition of the Iceland Stock Exchange (Is: Kauphöll Íslands hf.) (now called the OMX Nordic Exchange Iceland hf.) and the Icelandic VÍ.
+Notification to the Icelandic FSA of the indirect acquisition of the Iceland Stock Exchange (Is: Kauphöll Íslands hf.) (now called the OMX Nordic Exchange Iceland hf.) and the Icelandic VÍ has been made by Borse Dubai.